Brewer219/ticket-lifecycle/README.md

 2. Log in as "Joann", the end user.
 3. Create a new ticket, selecting "General Inquiry/Other" as the Help Topic and describing the online banking system outage.
 4. Submit the ticket.
-5. Log intothe Admin portal as "Sam Hancock"
+5. Log into the Admin portal as "Samuel Hancock"
 6. Review the ticket and leave an internal note:
  -"This ticket requires elevated permissions.
 I will reach out to the SysAdmin department to request a role upgrade".
 Login into the Admin portal as Samuel Hancock.
 Do the Reviewing of the ticket.
 Then do the Observation that Sam can only view the ticket, and leave an internal note.